simonproudfootxyz/lockpick/developerHandoff.md

 - `handlePlayCard` validates a move via `canPlayCard`, updates piles/hands, and checks `isGameWon`.
 - `endTurn` enforces the “play 2 cards (or 1 if deck empty)” rule, refills the hand, and advances the player index.
 - `handleCantPlayCard` marks the game over and opens `GameOverModal`.
+- `sortHandAscending` / `sortHandDescending` capture the most recent direction; if the player enables the `Auto-Sort` checkbox, `endTurn` re-applies that order whenever it draws replacement cards while preserving manual drag-and-drop reordering during the turn.

 ```166:215:src/Game.js
   const handlePlayCard = (pileIndex) => {